ethanbass/chromatographR/cran-comments.md

     Message: Service Unavailable

 I believe these messages can safely be ignored, since all of the links in question load fine in my web browser.

-*There's an additional note when I used rhub to build the package on the Windows Server 2022, R-devel, 64 bit.

-checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-  'lastMiKTeXException'

-I don't really understand why this is being generated, but I think it can likewise be ignored.